John Deere Classic

 Ryan Moore however did have two top 10s to his name in four previous visits.

-Similarly last year’s winner Glover had shown a liking to the track finishing tenth and 25th in his two previous visits.
+Similarly Glover had shown a liking to the track finishing tenth and 25th in his two previous visits.
+With Poston however current form certainly trumped course form as JT had posted nothing better than 64th here in four previous visits.

 As for the recent form of past winners coming in to the event this throws up some interesting numbers.

-Firstly three of the past ten winners had already won on tour that season.
+Firstly three of the winners since 2011 had already won on tour that season.
 These were Steve Stricker, Zach Johnson and Jordan Spieth.

-Four of the other winners over the past ten years, Dechambeau, Moore, Harman and Spieth on his maiden win, had all posted previous top ten’s on the season.
+Five of the other winners over the past ten years, Poston, Dechambeau, Moore, Harman and Spieth on his maiden win, had all posted previous top ten’s on the season.

-In addition Moore and Dechambeau had both finished in the top 20 in their previous start, whilst Harman had a top 10 finish four starts prior.
+In addition Moore and Dechambeau had both finished in the top 20 in their previous start, while Harman had a top 10 finish four starts prior and, as noted before Poston had been runner up a week earlier.

-As noted before though Frittelli and Kim threw all of these stats out of the window, while although last years winner Glover had an eighth at the Charles Schwab four starts prior he had managed nothing better than 37th in his previous three starts.
-To be honest then we seem to be looking at an event where ‘anything goes’ form wise coming in..
+As already mentioned though Frittelli and Kim threw all of these stats out of the window, while although 2022 winner Glover had an eighth at the Charles Schwab four starts prior he had managed nothing better than 37th in his previous three starts.
+To be honest then we seem to be looking at an event where ‘anything goes’ form wise coming in.

 As I mentioned earlier TPC Deere Run basically offers up a barrage of birdie’s and this is reflected in the winning score over recent years.